Pay Down Student Loan Debt or Invest In a Traditional 401(k)?

 Scenario 3 – Employer Contribution 401k

-As you can see from the chart above, investing while paying down student loan debt or paying down debt than investing produces almost the same total net value.
-One debt pays down and investment strategy might perform better than the other depending on the return in the 401(k) account.
-It’s important to keep in mind that the returns on a 401(k) account are never guaranteed
+As you can see from the chart above, investing while paying down student loan debt or paying down debt then investing produces almost the same total net value.
+One debt payoff and investment strategy might perform better than the other depending on the return in the 401(k) account.
+It’s important to keep in mind that the returns on a 401(k) account are never guaranteed.

-The real deciding factor on whether to invest or pay down your student loan debt will be if an employer offers a 401(k) match.
+The real deciding factor on whether to invest or pay down your student loan debt will be if an employer offers employer-assisted student loan repayment.
 Matching contributions from your employer will make investing significantly more attractive than paying down debt.
 If an employer match to your 401(k) is available, it’s wise to take advantage of it.

 In Scenarios 1, 2, and 3, the big question was whether you should use the additional $100 a month to pay down student loan debt or invest in a 401(k).
 What if you wanted to spend that $100 a month instead?
 Is it possible to find a way to save on student loan debt while spending that extra $100 a month?
 You’re in luck!
 This can be done with student loan refinancing.